leandroroser/chunkR/README.md

 #--- Example with a big table -----#
 #----------------------------------#

-### Example 2 with a dataframe
+### Example with a data frame

-# create a large dataframe, and write it in a temporal directory
+# create a large data frame, and write it in a temporal directory

 tmp_path <- file.path(tempdir(),"big_table.txt")